Improving Generalization of Complex Models under Unbounded Loss Using PAC-Bayes Bounds: Extended Experimental Details

 \section{Extended Experimental Details}

-We conducted experiments using eight A5000 GPUs that were powered by four AMD EPYC 7543 32-Core Processors.
+We conducted experiments using eight A5000 GPUs with four AMD EPYC 7543 32-core Processors.
 To speed up the training process for posterior and prior variance, we utilized a warmup method that involved updating the noise level in the posterior of each layer as a scalar for the first 50 epochs and then proceeding with normal updates after the warmup period.
 This method only affects the convergence speed, not the generalization, and it was only used for large models in image classification.